-Among the main groups that slowed down the rise in consumer prices during January 2013 compared with the same period of 2012, was the "Housing, water, electricity, gas and other fuels" group which contributed -36.0%.
+Among the main groups that slowed down the rise in consumer prices during the first two months of 2013 compared with the same period of 2012, was the "Housing, water, electricity, gas and other fuels" group which contributed -38.5%.
 The prices of this group decreased by 1.1%.

-Figure (2): Annual change in CPI for the main groups (January 2013 compared with the same period of 2012)
+Figure (2): Annual change in CPI for main groups (first two months of 2013 compared with the same period of 2012)